Ways to make money owning a semi-truck: 7 tips to consider

-Speaking of debt, unless you bought your truck with cash, you most-likely have a weekly or monthly truck payment for the loan you took out.
-While making at least the minimum payments is a must, try to make every effort to throw additional money at the loan.
+Speaking of debt, unless you bought your truck with cash, you most likely have a weekly or monthly truck payment for the loan you took out.
+While making at least the minimum payments is a must, try to make every effort to throw additional cash at the loan.
 Even if it’s just an extra $20 per week, every little bit adds up.

 Once your loan is paid off, you will own the truck outright.
-Imagine how much additional revenue you will have each week when you no longer have a truck payment.
+Imagine how much additional revenue you’ll have each week when you no longer have a truck payment.
 Those additional funds could go into savings, help pay off other debts, go toward buying a new truck, etc.

 6. Find the loads that help you earn the most revenue.